adityaxdiwakar/blueberry/README.md

 # blueberry
-Blueberry is a market dada provisioner written in Golang
+Blueberry is a market data provisioner written in Golang

 ## Configuration
 An environment file is essential in order to run the project.
 The environment file must be displayed as below.
 You will need to replace ``TRADOVATE_ACCESS_TOKEN`` with the access token given from the Tradovate authentication handshake.